darioCuc/Gamdom/README.md

 - 📚 Created an `Additional-testing-Files` folder, which includes:
   - `TASK1.md`: Documents the 5 key areas critical for business functionality identified during exploratory testing. 📃
   - `Bug Report - Gamdom.pdf`: Details a bug found on the Gamdom production page during exploratory testing. 🐞
+- All the tests are stored in `tests` directory and they are divided by the area/page they cover.
+- A file named `testHelpers.ts` has been added to the project and it contains functions that are reusable throughout the project. 🧰
+- POM (`Page Object Model`) has been used for project structure architecture

 ### Configuration